Blossom VI: A Practical Minimum Weight Perfect Matching Algorithm: Implementation remarks

 In the edge heaps, the edges are compared by their lazy slacks, and nodes in the node heaps are compared by their lazy variables.
-This is correct, because within the same type of edges/nodes, lazy slacks/variables yield the same ordering as the true slacks/variables.
+This is correct, because within the same type of edges or nodes, lazy slacks or variables yield the same ordering as the true slacks or variables.

 \item \textbf{Lazy updates for heads and tails:} every edge remembers the top nodes of its endpoints.
 Whenever we shrink a set of nodes $S$ into a supernode, the endpoints of the edges in $\delta(S)$ change.
 We do not update the endpoints immediately.
 Rather, we allow the head/tail fields of an edge to point to non-top blossoms.
 Once needed, we can find the true head/tail by walking up the blossom parent pointers.
 The same is done in Blossom V.